smokyjazzjam/smokyjazzjam/faq.md

   <h3 class="faq-question"><strong>What gear do I need to bring?</strong></h3>
   <ul class="faq-answer">
     <li>Your instrument, of course!</li>
-    <li>A keyboard, drum kit and microphone with PA provided at the jam.</li>
+    <li>A keyboard, drum kit and microphone with PA will be provided at the jam.</li>
     <li>Guitarists, bassists and others needing amplification should bring an amp.</li>
     <li>A music stand (and stand light) is also recommended.</li>
   </ul>